imforster/htmx-login/README.md

 ## How It Works

+1. The application provides both login and registration forms
+2. Users can toggle between the forms using links
-1. The login form uses HTMX to submit data as JSON to the `/login` endpoint
+3. Form data is submitted as JSON to the respective endpoints (`/login` or `/register`)
-2. The Go server processes the request and returns an HTML fragment
+4. The Go server processes the request and returns an HTML fragment
-3. HTMX swaps the response into the page without a full page reload
+5. The response is displayed on the page without a full page reload

 ## Features

 - JSON request/response handling
-- Form validation
+- Form validation (including password matching)
 - Dynamic content updates with HTMX
 - Clean separation of frontend and backend
+- Seamless switching between login and registration forms

 ## Notes

-This is a demonstration application and does not implement actual authentication.
+This is a demonstration application and does not implement actual authentication or user storage.
 In a production environment, you would:

 - Use HTTPS
 - Implement proper password hashing
 - Use sessions or JWT for authentication
 - Add CSRF protection
 - Store user credentials in a database
+- Implement email verification
+- Add more robust input validation